Sarah SteventonAnxiety Specialist & Psychotherapist

 Anxiety medication can actually sometimes exacerbate the symptoms and ironically, some medications have side effects of anxiety.

-Sarah works with some of the most successful and proven methods to deal with all types of anxiety behaviour, ranging from unpleasant feelings to full blown panic attacks, and unnecessary worrying to over-thinking.
+Sarah works with some of the most successful and proven methods to deal with all symptoms of anxiety, ranging from unpleasant feelings to full blown panic attacks, and unnecessary worrying to over-thinking.
 To find out more about the therapy, and how the process works, please refer to the tab on the main page listed 'The process and neuroscience behind it'.

 If you are suffering with Anxiety, please get in touch by completing your details on the contact page and we will get back to you within 24 hours.

-Sarah works from both her consulting room in Warwick and her Harley Street practice in London.
+Sarah works from both her consulting room in Warwick and her Marylebone practice in London.

 Anxiety Treatment / Anxiety Therapist / Generalised Anxiety Disorder